ExoSpaceLabs/hardrt/docs/PORTING.md

 - `void hrt__pend_context_switch(void);`
   - Request a context switch from an ISR-safe context.
 Do not perform the switch here; set a flag or trigger a deferred mechanism (e.g., PendSV on Cortex-M).
 - `void hrt__task_trampoline(void);`
-  - Architecture-specific entry trampoline used as the first function for new tasks.
+  - Architecture-specific entry trampoline is used as the first function for new tasks.
 - `void hrt_port_prepare_task_stack(int id, void (*tramp)(void), uint32_t* stack_base, size_t words);`
   - Lay out the initial stack/context for task `id` so that switching to it will execute `tramp`.